Skip to footer content

 }

-' create a PDF document
+' Create a PDF document

 Dim document As New PdfDocument()

-' create a page in document
+' Add a page to the document

 Dim page1 As PdfPage = document.AddPage()